storj/storj/docs/design/audit-v2.md

 An initial idea for implementation was to sort the nodes table for nodes with least amount of audits, then select one node randomly within that low amount of audits.
 However, we decided it may not be necessary to keep track of how many audits per storage node if we're able to randomly select across nodes.

-We were also considering implementing a reverse way of looking up segments or pieces by node IDs. e.g. a table where each row is a node ID and an encrypted metainfo path.
+Another approach that we decided not to pursue was the a reverse method of looking up segments or pieces by node ID e.g. a table where each row is a node ID and an encrypted metainfo path.
 Every time a segment is committed or deleted, that table (and every node) gets updated.
-The advantage is that it can super simplify the garbage collection process, but complexify upload and download.
+This could simplify the garbage collection process, but complexify upload and download.
-We ended up deciding to avoid adding new tables if possible.
+We decided that this would increase database size too significantly to be viable.

 ## Implementation